DiviyaBhavaani/Enterprise-IT-Ops-Intelligence-Platform/README.md

 ## 📌 Project Overview

-This platform simulates the kind of AI-powered operational intelligence system that enterprises like Kyndryl use to manage mission-critical infrastructure.
+This platform simulates the kind of AI powered operational intelligence system that IT enterprises use to manage mission critical infrastructure.
 It ingests data from 8 synthetic services (billing, auth, storage, ML inference, etc.) and applies a full ML + LLM pipeline to turn raw logs into actionable insights.

 **Key capabilities:**